-- 6.11 Marks requirements for a CP are assessed twice daily: (a) intra-day assessment at 11:00 am; and (b) day-end assessment at around 8:00 pm.
+- 6.12 Marks requirements48 for a CP are assessed twice daily: (a) intra-day assessment at 11:00 a.m.; and (b) day-end assessment at around 8:00 p.m..
 A CP will be required to pay for intra-day Marks on the excess amount when the CP's Marks requirement in intra-day assessment exceeds the tolerance limit of up to HK\$5 million.
-Margin requirements are assessed once daily at around 8:00 pm.
-CPs assessed with Marks and/or Margin requirements are required to fulfil such obligations (Marks and Margin requirements net of lodged collateral) by 2:00 pm on the same business day and 9:30 am on the following business day for intra-day and day-end requirements respectively. - 6.12 In addition, intra-day Margin will be called from a CP in advance of two or more consecutive days of holiday in Hong Kong during which major overseas markets are open for trading.
-During a half trading day, intra-day Margin requirements will be assessed at 11:00 am and collected by 2:00 pm together with intra-day Marks.
-During a normal trading day, intra-day Margin requirements will be assessed at 2:00 pm and collected by 8:00 pm on the same business day, together with the money obligations arising from the settled CNS Positions. - 6.13 Due to ChinaClear's operational limitations, ChinaClear is not able to meet the normal collateral payment timeline which is currently applied to CPs.
+Margin requirements are assessed once daily at around 8:00 p.m..
+CPs assessed with Marks and/or Margin requirements are required to fulfil such obligations (Marks and Margin requirements net of lodged collateral) by 2:00 p.m. on the same business day and 9:30 a.m. on the following business day for intra-day and day-end requirements respectively. - 6.13 In addition, intra-day Margin will be called from a CP in advance of two or more consecutive days of holiday in Hong Kong during which major overseas markets are open for trading.
+During a half trading day, intra-day Margin requirements will be assessed at 11:00 a.m. and collected by 2:00 p.m. together with intra-day Marks.
+During a normal trading day, intra-day Margin requirements will be assessed at 2:00 p.m. and collected by 5:45 p.m. on the same business day, together with the money obligations arising from the settled CNS Positions. - 6.14 Due to ChinaClear's operational limitations, ChinaClear is not able to meet the normal collateral payment timeline which is currently applied to CPs.
 One extra business day would be needed for ChinaClear to complete the transfer of the collateral required to meet the imposed risk management measures.
 Similarly, there are operational and practical difficulties for ChinaClear to meet the intra-day collection of Marks and Margin called by HKSCC.
 Thus, ChinaClear has been exempted from these intra-day payments.
-To manage the above additional risk, a two-day margin period of risk assumption is adopted to calculate the Margin Rate applicable to ChinaClear.
+To manage the above additional risk, a two-day margin period of risk assumption is adopted in the periodic review and will be compared with the STV Margin applied as mentioned in the section "Margin Requirement calculation for ChinaClear" above. - 6.15 HKSCC has the right to demand additional collateral from a CP to cover risks arising from its specific business activities, financial condition, internal control environment or other risk factors that are deemed to be relevant.
+These include but are not limited to situations such as: - (a) holding sizeable positions relative to the overall market and/or its reported capital;